ILP Modulo Theories

-A set of simple equalities resembles an assignment.
-Simple equalities and assignments differ, because the latter cannot contain equalities between variables with integer offsets.
-In a subproblem \cd{}, we distinguish between the arbitrary constraints in $C$ and the simpler constraints in $D$ in order to provide a good interface for the interaction between the core ILP solver and background theory solvers that understand only a limited fragment of $\Z$.
-It is the responsibility of the core solver to notify the theory solver about the equalities that hold.
-The motivation for equalities with offsets is to capture the interaction with congruence closure algorithms that take offsets into consideration~\cite{ccoffsets}.
-Simple equalities are a special case of integer linear constraints.
-Thus, we will freely conjoin (sets of) simple equalities and other constraints. \comment{The notation defined in section~\ref{sec:def} for integer linear constraints (\eg $A \models c$) also applies to simple equalities.}
+In a subproblem \cd{}, we distinguish between the arbitrary constraints in $C$ and the simpler constraints in $D$ in order to provide a good interface for the interaction between the core ILP solver and background theory solvers that only understand difference logic, \ie a limited fragment of $\Z$.
+It is the responsibility of the core solver to notify the theory solver about the difference constraints that hold.
+Difference constraints are clearly a special case of integer linear constraints.